KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 simple.
 For example, I am not going to be working on a system that tracks supplies, sends the data to a server to then run the code, and then makes a summary of important price changes, price info, marginal costs, and supply data into a pdf file to be viewed and monitored.
 I would just like to stress again, this is a proof of concept that the model could work.

-### NOT YET COMPLETED
-I would like to change the code from C++ to R (the economist's preferred programming language).